-Is your community concerning itself with regional issue and policies? es, beyond the scope o of your local boundaries
+Is your community concerning itself with regional issues, beyond the scope of your local boundaries and policies?

 Answer Options Response Percent Response Count

 Yes 88.9% 24

 No 3.7% 1

 Not sure 7.4% 2

 A nswered question 27

 Skipped question 6

-A large majority of respondents indicated that their communities have moderately integrated coordinated plan or policies, with 63% of the respondents providing an example of their communities' concern with regional issues, focusing on Urban Service Boundaries, shared fire, several depositions of the respondence of their communities are services with a surport development.
+A large majority of respondents indicated that their communities have moderately integrated coordinated plan or policies, with 63% of the respondents providing an example of their communities' concern with regional issues, focusing on Urban Service Boundaries, shared fire, several depositions of the respondence of their communities are specifically as well as airport development.